The dangers of buying life insurance for your child

 Check out this video which explains what whole life insurance is and why term life insurance is the preferred life insurance for adults:

 Whole life insurance policies also feature high fees and may be prohibitively expensive.
 It's likely that you'll end up putting more money into the policy than you'll ever get out.
-There's a good reason that Dave Ramsey calls whole life insurance -- and by extension, child life insurance -- "one of the worst financial products available."
-For more information on the pitfalls associated with whole life insurance policies and why we suggest term life insurance instead, check out our guide.
+There's a good reason that Dave Ramsey calls whole life insurance — and by extension, child life insurance — "one of the worst financial products available."
+You can learn more about term life insurance vs. whole life insurance here.

 One way that Gerber Life tries to sell their College Plan policy is by presenting it as the easiest way to save for college.
 But there are a ton of easier and better ways to save for college, and chief among them is a 529 college savings plan.